authorlauren/Simple-web-to-lead-form/README.md

   <input type=hidden name="oid" value="00D7R0000042nDX">
   <input type=hidden name="retURL" value="https://brave-impala-b5xiwf-dev-ed.my.site.com/portfolio/s/thank-you">)

   No 5.
-Change the value to your own.
+Change the "value" to your own.
   No 6.
-Change the value to your own.
+Change the "value" to your own.